Please read these booking conditions carefully, they form an important part of the contract for your holiday.

 Passengers travelling on vehicles owned by the Company are covered by passenger liability insurance up to a maximum of £3 million per group per incident, and by completing our booking form you acknowledge that the Company has taken all reasonable steps to safeguard its liability in this respect.

-Please note: when you register for ESTA you must have a valid passport at the time of registration.
+Please Note: when you register for ESTA you must have a valid passport at the time of registration and for any travel to the USA your passport must be an e-Passport that contains the microchip and the e-passport symbol.
 If you have applied for a post dated passport (for example to reflect a change in name) this passport will not be valid until the effective date noted in the passport.
 Children and minor wanting to travel with a Visa Waiver Form must hold their own machine readable passport or e-passport.

 The Cuban authorities require proof of valid medical insurance before allowing visitors to gain entry to the country.
 It is essential that you have a copy of a valid travel insurance policy, insurance certificate or other suitable evidence in your possession on arrival at the Cuban airport, port or marina.
 Please ensure that you keep the policy documents easily to hand upon arrival.
 U.S. residents visiting Cuba must ensure that any medical insurance policy that they purchase covers them for travel to Cuba.